 The reverse unit is designed to ignore dirty track, dead spots on switches or minor short circuits without disrupting the engine operation, even at slow, prototypical speeds.
 Once the engine is placed on the track, the throttle on the transformer can be advanced.
-You will see that only the car's lights come on and that only two dings of the ProtoSound bell occur (on is turned OFF and then ON again.
-At this point, the car will now function just like any other engine equipped with an electronic or mechanical E-unit.
-On ProtoSound-equipped cars, the motor sounds will change slightly in volume as the car begins to move.
+You will see that only the Galloping wo dings of the ProtoSound bell occur (on ProtoSound equipped 3-rail models).
+The Galloping Goose[TM] does not run.
+This is known as the RESET state and is explained in more detail beginning on Page 4.
+The ProtoSound® DCRU® will not power the motor until the throttle is turned OFF and then ON again.
+At this point, the Galloping GooseTM will now function just like any other engine equipped with an electronic or mechanical E-unit.
+On the ProtoSound-equipped Galloping GooseTM, the motor sounds will change slightly in volume as the Galloping GooseTM begins to move.
 The horn can be activated by pressing the whistle button on the transformer just as any horn would be activated.
 See the sections later in this guide, beginning on page 5, for more information on activating the horn and bell sounds.

-Figure 1: Locating The PCC's switches
+Figure 1: Locating The Galloping Galloping Goose^{TM's} switches